rebahama/Project-1/README.md

 ## Media
-* The background picture was taken from: [Pizzapicture](https://www.pexels.com/sv-se/foto/mat-pizza-person-hand-3915857/).
+* The background picture was taken from: [Pexels](https://www.pexels.com/sv-se/foto/mat-pizza-person-hand-3915857/).

-* The "thankyou" picute was taken from [Thankyou](https://www.pexels.com/sv-se/foto/gul-kakel-brev-kreativitet-1887992/).
+* The "thankyou" picture was taken from [Pexels](https://www.pexels.com/sv-se/foto/gul-kakel-brev-kreativitet-1887992/).

-* The icons in the footer and in the navbar was taken from [Icons](https://fontawesome.com/).
+* The icons in the footer and in the navbar was taken from [Fontawesome](https://fontawesome.com/).